-In the high tide and low tide chart, we can see that the first high tide was at 4:45 am and the next high tide will be at 4:53 pm.
-The first low tide was at 11:09 am and the next low tide will be at 11:13 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 5:53 am and the next low tide will be at 6:15 pm.
+The only high tide of the day will be at 12:07 pm.

-The lunar phase is a Waning Crescent.
-Today we have 9 hours and 53 minutes of sun.
-The solar transit is at 12:10 pm and the length of time the moon will be visible will be 10 hours and 51 minutes.
+The lunar phase is a Waxing Crescent.
+Today we have 10 hours and 59 minutes of sun.
+The solar transit is at 12:26 pm and the length of time the moon will be visible will be 12 hours and 56 minutes.

-The tidal coefficient today is 76, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient increases to 82 to end the day with a tidal coefficient of 86.
-The tide heights today are 5.2 ft, 0.3 ft, 4.3 ft and -0.3 ft.
+The tidal coefficient today is 64 (average).
+At noon the tidal coefficient drops to 58 to end the day with a tidal coefficient of 53.
+The tide heights today are -0.3 ft, 4.6 ft and -0.7 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Oak Island (Atlantic Ocean) which is of 6.9 ft and a minimum height of -1.3 ft.

 The solunar fishing calendar in Oak Island (Atlantic Ocean) tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 | from 5:23 am to 7:23 am, very high activity Major period (moon down).
 This period of high activity coincides with sunrise; therefore the sun will exercise more influence, resulting in an excellent time for fishing